mlndshh/mlndshh.github.io/_posts/2020-11-24-DICOM-Networking.markdown

 findscu -v -P -k 0008,0052="IMAGE" -k 0010,0020="300019" -k 0020,000D="1.2.3.1" -k 0020,000E="1.2.3.2" -k 0008,0018="1.2.3.3" localhost 104
 ```

-We will have to use the hex values for the DICOM tags!
+To begin with, we will use hex values for the DICOM tags!

 `-P` is to use patient root information model
 `-k` is to look for values according to the dicom tags. `0010,0020` is the patient ID for example. (`0010,0010` is patient name).
 You can also use dictionary names instead of the hex values